 Writers can use a range of techniques to persuade.
 When you’re reading persuasive writing—or writing persuasively yourself—you need to think carefully about how techniques like these are used to position the reader to accept a particular point of view.

 Alliteration.
 The repetition of words starting with the same to create emphasis.

 e.g. ”And I can tell you it is distressing beyond words to watch an animal suffer like that and not be able to alleviate its agony.”

 Appeals.
-Writers often appeal to different emotions, such as a reader’s sense of fairness, justice or patriotism.
+Writers often appeal to different emotions, including a reader’s sense of or desire for:

 Anecdotes.
 Short, personal stories that help to illustrate a point.

 e.g. “For my three most recent books, on motherhood, cancer and nursing, I interviewed more than 300 people about the nuts and bolts of what our incredibly short time on this planet is really about – life, death, family and love.
 If there is one thing I can guarantee, it’s that there will never be a person who lies on their deathbed, shaking with rage, sobbing, ‘Dear God, I wish I’d spent more time watching MasterChef.'”

 Colloquial language.
 Writers will often use everyday language to make themselves seem down-to-earth.

 e.g. “Fairness is the cornerstone of our constitution and our national identity.
 But as we head into an election year, I think we need to ask ourselves whether we really believe in a fair go for all.”